-JFC, in joint venture with City Care is restoring the square and making it safer and more accessible.
-Our work will provide enhanced pedestrian and cycling access via widened footpaths, repair and reconstruct the paving, improve drainage and add planting.
+In a joint venture with City Care, JFC is restoring the square and making it safer and more accessible.
+Our work will provide enhanced pedestrian and cycling access via widened footpaths, repaired and reconstructed paving, improved drainage and planting.
 The restoration design creates new links with nearby features like the Promenade, and includes new elements that better reflect shared Māori and European heritage and the Treaty relationship.
-The historic Bowker Fountain, which hasn’t worked properly for many years, will be fully restored, and a new punt stop will be added adjacent to the Town Hall.
+The historic Bowker Fountain, which hasn’t worked properly for many years, will be fully restored and a new punt stop will be added adjacent to the Town Hall.

 |Date||February 2017 - March 2017|